uhlerlab/image2reg/README.md

 ## Reproducing the paper's figures

 To further facilitate the running of our code to reproduce the main figures, we here provide a list of the notebooks used to generate the corresponding panels.
 If our intermediate data repository was downloaded all notebooks can be run without the need of changing any file locations.
+Please note that to run the notebooks the required software packages as described in the **Installation/Environmental setup** section need to be installed.
+Additionally, the R and RStudio is required to run the .Rmd files (R notebooks).
+Please refer to the final part of section 2.4. of the section **Reproducing the paper's results** for details on how to install these.

 ### Figure 1
 - The panels A and B were created without the use of the code.